Trump references Pearl Harbor during meeting with Japanese PM on Iran war

 Still, Trump offered praise for Takaichi and signalled that he had promising conversations behind closed doors with Japan’s leadership.

-“We’ve had tremendous support and relationship with Japan on everything,” Trump said. “nd I believe that based on statements that were given to us yesterday, the day before yesterday, having to do with Japan, they are really stepping up to the plate.”
+“We’ve had tremendous support and relationship with Japan on everything,” Trump said.
+“And I believe that based on statements that were given to us yesterday, the day before yesterday, having to do with Japan, they are really stepping up to the plate.”

 Trump then quipped that Japan was offering help, “unlike NATO”.